jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 <div align=center><img src="imgs/v1/4.png" alt="drawing" width="600"/></div>

-The click on the Generate Bitstream under the PROGRAM AND DEBUG, and when writing bitstream is complete, we can donwload the file to the board and verify the lab.
+Click on the Generate Bitstream under the PROGRAM AND DEBUG, and when writing bitstream is complete, we can donwload the file to the board and verify the lab.

 ### Part3-1-2